 The Director of DePaul's Sexual Harassment Policy Office offers confidential advising and resolution concerning sexual harassment issues within the university community.
 Three complaint advisors are available at all times for consultation at either the Lincoln Park or the Loop campus.
-The Sexual Harassment Policy Office website (http://condor.depaul.edu/~harass/) contains the University's Sexual Harassment Policy and Procedures and information regarding who to contact if students or others have sexual harassment related concerns and or questions.
+The Sexual Harassment Policy Office website (https://offices.depaul.edu/secretary/policiesprocedures/policies/Documents/Formal%20Title%20IX%20Sexual%20Harassment.pdf) contains the Formal Title IX Sexual Harassment Policy and Procedures and information regarding who to contact if students or others have sexual harassment related concerns and or questions